 Topview proudly announces the start of the first European project as coordinator: CERTIFLIGHT “Certified E-GNSS remote tracking of drone and aircraft flights”

-On 23 November 2022, the Kick-Off Meeting took place which marks the official start of the project which aims to develop and test a digital service for the generation of certified reports of runways of UAS and GA aircraft for safety-critical applications and commercial value.
+On 23 November 2022, the Kick-Off Meeting took place which marks the official start of the project.

 The CERTIFLIGHT project represents a very exciting challenge, as its goal is to ensure the “chain of trust” of information generated by drones and recreational aircraft accessing U-space airspace.